threefoldtech/threefold-sdk-ts/packages/grid_client/docs/deployment_flow.md

   - Configures the VM with networking, storage, and environment variables.
   - Generates a Mycelium seed if not provided.
   - Generate the deployments
-  - Returns the deployments and wiregaurd configurations and in case of zos4 node the wiregaurd configuration is returned empty
+  - Finally, the function returns the created contracts.
+If the deployment is on a zos3 node, then the wireguard configuration is returned as well.

 ```ts
 await this.vm.create(